-Food services are provided on the main campus by the Commercial Foods and Culinary Arts program and are available during breaks and lunch.
+Food services are provided for a fee on the main campus by the Professional Culinary Arts and Hospitality program and are available during the scheduled morning break and lunch.
 Adult students may leave the LTC campus during the scheduled 30-minute lunch break as long as they return to class on time.